Gurpreet Singh Dhuri: Early life and background

 Born in a working-class family in Ghanaur Khurd in Punjab, India on 26 December 1983, to mother Joginder Kaur and father Labh Singh, he is the youngest among his four siblings.
 His father tried to continue the traditional shoemaking, the family’s ancestral occupation, in the small village of Ghanaur for many years.
 However, with the advent of new technology and trends in the shoe industry, the family business faced constant economic pressures.
 He managed to delay his resignation until Gurpreet Dhuri came of age.
 Eventually, his father gave up the trade and began working as a laborer in the sugar mill at Dhuri, carrying his tiffin box and commuting by bicycle.

 This shift ensured the continuity of his children’s education, as the steady salary from the sugar mill began to provide financial stability.
 Despite the income, it wasn’t enough to grant Gurpreet a carefree childhood, and he had to take on work to help his family.
 His passion for colors and painting led him to work as an assistant to Rinku Painter.
 Here, he had his first encounter with paints.
 Dhuri learned the techniques of working with poster and enamel paints on cloth, walls, and metal sheets.

 “By the time I passed matriculation, I had already realized that I had a special attraction to art, although I wasn’t fully aware of its scope as a profession. ...
 One day, my elder brother Gurmeet came to me with a newspaper clipping, suggesting it might interest me.
 Not fully understanding it, I took it to my primary teacher, who explained that it was an advertisement for admission to an art college.
 I immediately knew it was my destiny,” Gurpreet has stated.

 After completing his 10+2 in 2000, he sought to find work and continued working with Rinku Painter in Dhuri, painting banners for advertisements and political campaigns during election seasons, a job that remained a part of his life for some time.

 Education

 He joined graduation in a nearby college in the year 2001, which he left in the year 2002 when he cleared the entrance test for the Government College of Art, Chandigarh in July 2003.
 The art college was a new world to him but he could not afford to submerse himself into it fully due to the economic constraints.
-He took a bus every Friday to travel 128km to his home town Dhuri to utilize the weekend by painting banners for an earning.
+He took a bus every Friday to travel 128 km to his home town Dhuri to utilize the weekend by painting banners for an earning.
 He started getting some early sculpting commercial work in the third year of college itself, “I met many kind people, who were always ready to help, promote and encourage me.
 Most notably Mr. Rahi Mohinder Singh, painter and Sant Singh Dhuri, Rinku Painter Dhuri & Jagdeep Jolly".
 Dhuri further joined the MFA programme after graduating in the year 2006 and completed his masters in 2009.